microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Switch-PowerBIEncryptionKey.md

 ```

 ### -Name
-The name of the key to be rotated
+The name of the encryption key.

 ```yaml
 Type: String